×

 We asked people if there is a lot of crime.
 They answered:

 "Since its transformation to a peaceful democracy, Costa Rica has seen a decline in crime and enjoys a reputation as one of the safest countries in Latin America.
 In comparison to other countries in the region, the reported levels of crime, gangs, drug trafficking and violence in Costa Rica are much lower.
-Nonetheless, petty crime such as pickpocketing and theft still occur in some of the large cities and tourist destinations," commented one expat who made the move to Costa Rica.
+Nonetheless, petty crime such as pickpocketing and theft still occur in some of the large cities and tourist destinations," remarked one expat who made the move to Costa Rica.

 View More Answers